Bathroom · Modernize

 • Target timeline: 7 days

-• Solve utility constraints before aesthetic upgrades.
+• Solve utility constraints before any aesthetic upgrades

-• Do not move walls, windows, doors, plumbing points, or electrical endpoints.
+• Do not move walls, windows, doors, plumbing points, or electrical endpoints

 Timeline